Indrani Aikath Gyaltsen: Personal life

 She was briefly married and was divorced, after which she moved to Calcutta where she was wooed by a succession of men, allegedly rejecting an Indian Army Officer because of "the Punjabi accent" of his spoken English.
 She ultimately remarried Sonam Gyaltsen, a tea-plantation owner of Tibetan origin and moved to an estate high above Darjeeling in the embattled north-eastern state of Assam.
 They had a son, later a law student.

-Having failed in an attempt to become a regular columnist for the Calcutta daily the Statesman- her mentor Khushwant Singh observed she "put little effort into the reporting or the writing", and despite her begging for the editors to reconsider the column was cancelled after only six weeks- she ran a hotel and authored three novels: Daughters of the House, Cranes' Morning (1993) and Hold My Hand, I'm Dying, the last being published posthumously after her suicide.
+Having failed in an attempt to become a regular columnist for the Calcutta daily The Statesman – her mentor Khushwant Singh observed she "put little effort into the reporting or the writing", and despite her begging for the editors to reconsider, the column was cancelled after only six weeks – she then ran a hotel, and authored three novels: Daughters of the House, Cranes' Morning (1993) and Hold My Hand, I'm Dying, the last being published posthumously after her suicide.